 For the Baselworld 2013 event, the Swiss watchmaker Hamilton has prepared a model that, while being extremely simple, has a good chance of standing out from the huge crowd of second-tier brands.
 Taking the idea of a two-faced watch a trifle further than before, the Hamilton Jazzmaster Face2face (ref.
 H32856705) displays time, while allowing you to admire one of its two self-winding movements.

-Hamilton has recently updated its Jazzmaster family with a new automatic chronograph that sports a fairly fresh Caliber H21 automatic movement that we have already seen inside the Hamilton Khaki Aviation X-Patrol model that was presented back in February 2012.
+Hamilton has recently updated its Jazzmaster family with a new automatic chronograph that sports a fairly fresh Caliber H21 automatic movement that we have already seen inside the Khaki Aviation X-Patrol model presented back in February 2012.
 Based on the time-proven ETA Valjoux 7750 blank caliber, the movement features an upgraded energy storage module with the maximum power reserve extended over 60 hours.

 Look who has just got a sibling!
 The military-styled Khaki Pilot (ref.
 H64715885) that was first revealed back in early 2010 has just received a younger brother.
 Called Hamilton Khaki Aviation Pilot Chronograph (ref.
 H646666735), the new automatic “aviator” from the legendary brand nicely fits a bullet-proof ETA Valjoux 7753 movement into the same mid-sized body of a (sort of) tactical timekeeper.